nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 !!! note

-    Note how all we did was connect the output of `sayHello` to the input of `convertToUpper` and the two processes could be run in serial.
+    All we did was connect the output of `sayHello` to the input of `convertToUpper` and the two processes could be run in serial.
 Nextflow did the hard work of handling input and output files and passing them between the two commands for us.
 This is the power of channels in Nextflow, doing the laborious work of connecting our pipeline steps together.

     What's more, Nextflow will automatically determine which call needs to be executed first based on how they're connected, so the order in which they're written in the workflow body does not matter.
 However, we do recommend you be kind to your collaborators and to your future self, and try to write them in a logical order!